 To get the incredibly bold and vivid blends many colorists strive for, you're going to need something more than just colored pencils.
 You're going to need a solvent.

 Solvents help move the pigment across the page, creating even blends and beautiful transitions.
 Some are used after the color is already on the page, and some are applied directly while coloring.
 The solvent provides a medium for the pigment to travel through, similar to how watercolors work.
 There are even watercolor pencils meant to blend this way.
 Solvents also help get the pigment into the tightest cracks between the teeth of the page, helping to remove the grainy texture from showing through.
+While each solvent is used differently, most are either applied to the tip of your pencil or rubbed over your pencil strokes after you've finished coloring.

 Quick Tips to Improve Your Coloring Techniques